ResearchObject/packaging_data_with_ro-crate/episodes/14-common-pitfalls.md

 ```
 :::::::::::::::::::::::::::::::::::::::: challenge
 ## Spot the errors
-Here’s an incorrect metadata example.
+Here's an incorrect metadata example.
 Identify and fix the issues.

 ```json
 {